By msmash from Slashdot's how-about-that department

 From a report: The first method -- states deliberately severing internet connections within their country -- has an important history.
 In 2004, the Maldivian government caused an internet blackout when citizens protested the president; Nepal similarly caused a blackout shortly thereafter.
 In 2007, the Burmese government apparently damaged an underwater internet cable in order to "staunch the flow of pictures and messages from protesters reaching the outside world."
 In 2011, Egypt cut most internet and cell services within its borders as the government attempted to quell protests against then-President Hosni Mubarak; Libya then did the same after its own unrest.

 < article continued at Slashdot's shape-of-things-to-come department

 >Read Replies (0)

-By msmash from Slashdot's never-gonna-give-you-up department
+By msmash from Slashdot's up-next department

 Uber is looking to integrate autonomous technology into its bike and scooter-share programs.
 Details are scarce, but according to 3D Robotics CEO Chris Anderson, who said Uber announced this at a DIY Robotics event over the weekend, the division will live inside Uber's JUMP group, which is responsible for shared electric bikes and scooters.
 From a report: The new division, Micromobility Robotics, will explore autonomous scooters and bikes that can drive themselves to be charged, or drive themselves to locations where riders need them.
 The Telegraph has since reported Uber has already begun hiring for this team.
 "The New Mobilities team at Uber is exploring ways to improve safety, rider experience, and operational efficiency of our shared electric scooters and bicycles through the application of sensing and robotics technologies," Uber's ATG wrote in a Google Form seeking information from people interested in career opportunities.Read Replies (0)